magento/devdocs/src/guides/v2.4/performance-best-practices/high-throughput-order-processing.md

 ---
 group: performance-best-practices
-title: Performance pack
+title: High-throughput order processing
 functional_areas:
   - Configuration
   - System
   - Setup
 ---

-The Performance Pack offers high-throughput order processing by using a set of modules to optimize the Order Placement and Checkout experience.
+Performance best practices offers **high-throughput order processing** by using the following set of modules to optimize the Order Placement and Checkout experience:

-Modules included in the Performance Pack:

 -  [AsyncOrder](#asynchronous-order-placement)—An asynchronous order placement module that processes orders using a queue.
 -  [Enable Inventory check](#inventory-check)—Enable or disable the inventory check on cart load.